 Window sill gardens

-To make your herb cuttings into a long term growing method you just need to do two things:
+To make your herb cuttings into a long term growing method, you need to do two things:

 - add a few nutrients to the water